Last updated: 13 December 2022

 Selecting Your Map

-Now you need to select whichever map layer fits your sat-nav as discussed above.
-(I will select HERE maps as I ride with a Garmin.
-You may need to select TomTom, or OpenStreetMap depending on your situation.)
+Now you need to select whichever map layer fits your sat nav as discussed above.
+(I will choose HERE maps as I ride with a Garmin.
+You may need to select TomTom or OpenStreetMap, depending on your situation.)

 Note: You can only select one avoidance at a time.
 So we need to go into the Avoidances menu as per the above instructions and select ‘Toll roads.’
 Then we have to go in again via the same process and select ‘Highways.’
 If you check after you’ve done this, you’ll see black ticks next to each of your selected avoidances.